yverek/dotfiles/README.md

 # Yverek's dotfiles
-This is my personal collection dotfiles for configuring a development environment based on [Ubuntu](https://ubuntu.com). :computer:
+This is my personal collection dotfiles for configuring a development environment based on [Arch Linux](https://www.archlinux.org). :computer:

 ## Table of Contents
   * [Details](#details)